worldmaking/digm5950/evo.md

   - The mutation rate acts a bit like a temperature control -- too high and good results can't remain viable, too low and it takes to long to get anywhere.
 This is a **meta-parameter**, not part of the evolution itself, but has a strong effect on it.
 Maybe let your mouse control it to 'perform' the evolution?
   - Larger populations help to generate more chances of leaping off a local peak.
 Too short genome sizes can be a tough challenge, but too long genomes make it less likely to find a result quickly -- and add more noise.
 Is there a way to make genome size variable, and give shorter results higher fitness?
 What other mutation methods could help?
 What other developmental models could be tried?
 Is there a better way to pick parents?

 - You may notice that the code generated sometimes looks odd -- and that the evolution has discovered tricks such as adding numbers multiplied by zero, prefixing zeroes to numbers, and even placing two slashes to create a comment (followed by "junk DNA"), in order to get a result with the specific gene length.
+(You might even see block comments like `/*7493*/`!)
 We could easily prevent this by turning our `"/"` symbol into a `" / "` symbol, but perhaps there is an advantage not to?
 Even when a stable result is found, the content behind the `//` commments continues to change.
   - Try changing the symbol list.
+What happens if you reduce the set of numbers (e.g. only even or odd)?
 What happens if you add the "." character?
 How about "(" and ")"?
   - How would you be able to add operators such as `Math.sin()`?

+- Can you think of a way to allow different genome sizes?
+Can we factor in shorter genomes as a positive fitness trait?

 What other problems could you imagine addressing, other than calculating numbers?
 (What kinds of problems is this method suited for?)